 Another major advantage to working with DDS, we already had an approved BMEcat export template, per our involvement and familiarity with ETIM, for the Sonepar Global PIM Team—plus, we are integrated into Sonepar’s API to deliver data as an alternative to BMEcat—essentially giving Panduit two different methods for getting this data into the Global PIM.

-DSS has been extremely flexible and efficient at both ingesting our data and delivering it to our distributors.
+DDS has been extremely flexible and efficient at both ingesting our data and delivering it to our distributors.

 – Andy Carlson, former Director of Digital Business, Panduit